 However, remember you can only account for doubtful debt.
 You cannot write it off.
 The Australian Taxation Office (ATO) only allows deductions for actual uncollectable debt, not possible debt.

-If you account for doubtful debt, at what point does it become actual bad debt?
+If you account for doubtful debt in Brisbane, at what point does it become actual bad debt?
 Any debt is only considered a bad debt once you have tried all means of recovering the debt and still failed to do so.
 You should be able to demonstrate you have exhausted all options available to you for recovering the money.
 Debt does not become a bad debt simply because it is overdue!

 In accrual-based accounting, you plan which lines of your accounts receivable could become bad debts and set aside a relevant sum.
 This sum is known as a provision for bad debt, bad debt reserve, or an allowance for doubtful accounts.
-Providing for bad debt in this way creates a contra asset account.
+Providing for bad debt in Brisbane in this way creates a contra asset account.
 That is an account with a credit balance, and it offsets your accounts receivable to reflect the actual value.

 The amount in the bad debt reserve represents the accounts receivable amount a company expects to write off.
-This is a useful accounting tool for managing company earnings, but how much cash should you keep in your bad debt reserve?
+This is a useful accounting tool for managing company earnings, but how much cash should you keep in your Aussie bad debt reserve?
 An easy and standard method is to refer to past accounts.
 If historical company data shows that roughly 8% of sales per annum are uncollectible, then it would be sensible to set aside 8% in your reserve immediately.